Gebhard Integrated Site Project

-City of Boulder Open Space and Mountain Parks (OSMP) will host its second community meeting to help connect the community to nature along the South Boulder Creek corridor while also protecting sensitive wildlife.
-Join us from 5 to 7:30 p.m. on Monday, May 20, at the OSMP Hub, 2520 55th Street.
+City of Boulder Open Space and Mountain Parks (OSMP) had its second community meeting to help connect the community to nature along the South Boulder Creek corridor while also protecting sensitive wildlife.
+It was held from 5 to 7:30 p.m. on Monday, May 20, at the OSMP Hub, 2520 55th Street.

 Gebhard ISP Maps

 We've heard how you experience and value the remarkable natural area along South Boulder Creek.
 Help us review the ideas that OSMP and the community have jointly conceptualized for the remarkable natural area along South Boulder Creek by taking part in this online questionnaire.
-Your ideas are contributing to a community dialogue that will help inform an initiative by City of Boulder’s Open Space and Mountain Parks Department (OSMP) that is designed to:
+Your ideas are contributing to a community dialogue that will help inform management actions by City of Boulder’s Open Space and Mountain Parks Department (OSMP) that are designed to:

 - Assess and determine community access routes to and on the OSMP-managed South Boulder Creek corridor southeast of the East Boulder Community Center.

 - Protect rare and federally-threatened wildlife and plant species.

 OSMP is committed to working with the community on next steps and options that would meet the project’s goals and objectives.
 Your input at the October 15 meeting and through this online questionnaire, along with your feedback at a community event last year, will shape concepts of potential site changes for additional community review later this year.
 If you have questions or comments in the meantime, feel free to reach out to the project manager, Maki Boyle at [email protected] or 720-445-2596.

 Why OSMP is seeking your input